-Getting Leaders to Own Talent Strategy is Key to Success
+Leaders to Own the Talent Strategy

 I’ve encountered many HR leaders who become frustrated when line leaders promote individuals who are not in the coveted “succession box” in the succession plan.
 Similarly, I’ve had many line executives tell me they never received coaching on their company’s so-called critical competencies and behaviors—and wish they had recognized their gaps and worked on developing new behaviors much earlier in their careers.

 Why the disconnect?
 It comes down to the fact that integrated talent strategies are not the same as embedded talent strategies.
 Only when business leaders and functional leaders own the talent strategy and leverage it on a day-to-day basis will they see the impact on the business they desire.

 Embedding talent strategy is a critical change-management endeavor.
 The key is to understand how to influence and change aspects of the operating culture that will get leaders, frontline managers, and employees aligned and using the different levers of the talent strategy on a consistent basis.

 While each organization’s operating culture is different, here are some key steps to embedding talent strategy:

 CEOs and senior teams are typically the final arbiters of new leadership competencies linked to the business strategy.
 They need to buy into the language and be role models for the rest of the organization.
 Ultimately, however, they have to live the competencies consistently on a day-to-day basis.

 While HR will often introduce formal mechanisms for leaders to provide feedback on leadership competencies and behaviors, the truth is that without informal use of the language within the competencies and behaviors, they get little traction.
 CEOs need to call out their direct reports when they see behaviors inconsistent with leadership expectations, and senior team members need to do the same with their direct reports.

 2) Recognize those who are ready to scale